drevops/vortex/.drevops/docs/content/workflows/variables.md

 ### `DREVOPS_PROVISION_USE_PROFILE`

-Set to `1` to install a site from profile instead of database file dump.
+Set to `1` to install a site from profile instead of the database file dump.

 Default value: `UNDEFINED`